biojava/biojava.github.io/wiki/RCSB_Viewers:About.md

 Current Projects
 ----------------

-The current projects defined for the *RCSB Viewers* are:
+The current primary projects defined for the *RCSB Viewers* are:

 > RCSB MBT Libs
 > this project contains the modules to define and carry the 'model',
 > defined as a set of structures.
 It has been mostly preserved directly
 > from the original *MBT Library* project.
 It also contains modules to
 > load files (currently only PDB and XML files are supported.)
+It is
+> expected this will be replaced by *BioJava*.
 >
 > <!-- -->
 >